The King of Trash: A True Story of Survival, Forgiveness, and the American Dream

 The King of Trash is a feature-length documentary directed by Errol Webber and filmed across Vietnam and California.
 The film tells the remarkable true story of the Duong family, Vietnamese refugees who rebuilt their lives through courage, perseverance, and forgiveness.
 It is a powerful portrait of faith and family, tracing their journey from the chaos of postwar Vietnam to the streets of San Francisco, where they began again with nothing but determination and hope.

-Through stunning cinematography and deeply personal storytelling, the film shows how one family turned hardship into purpose and created a legacy that connects two nations.
-Their story stands as a testament to resilience, gratitude, and the enduring promise of the American Dream, the land of opportunity where courage and compassion can rebuild everything that was lost.
+Through stunning cinematography and deeply personal storytelling, the film shows how one family turned hardship into purpose.
+They created a legacy that connects two nations.
+Their story stands as a testament to resilience, gratitude, and the enduring promise of the American Dream.
+This is the land of opportunity where courage and compassion can rebuild everything that was lost.

 The King of Trash is dedicated to Jim Thu Tai Duong and Anh Thi Le, whose courage and vision continue to inspire generations.
 The film features David Duong, Kristina Duong, and Victor Duong, with Executive Producers Linda H. Duong and Phuong Lan Huynh.